 C. E. M. WINSTANLEY

 Clare is a core member of her local writers’ group, Sooke Writers’ Collective, serving as a member of the Editorial/Advisory team.
-She has had both poetry and prose published in its annual anthology for the past four years.
+She has had both poetry and prose published in its annual anthology for the past five years.

 Growing up in the English countryside before moving to the west coast of Vancouver Island, Clare takes her inspiration for her work from the natural world.

 Her love of performing live readings stems from studying speech and drama through the syllabi of the London Academy of Music and Dramatic Art and Guildhall School of Music and Drama.
 She earned a gold medal as well as final theory exams.

 Her BA (Hons) from University College of Wales, Swansea, included an elective in creative writing.
 Her tutor was Dr Margaret Doody (author, Aristotle Detective series) now Professor of Literature at Notre Dame, USA .